 5. Allow to Dry

 Once you’re happy with the finish, check the instructions on your cartridge to see how long the caulk needs to dry.
 Drying time is usually around an hour, but it’s worth double-checking.
-Once your caulk is dry, you can decorate over it.
+Once your caulk is dry, you’re ready to decorate!

 6. Clean Up

 You can remove the cartridge from the gun using the release trigger at the back of the handle.
 You don’t need special chemicals to clean up spilt caulk, which is a nice bonus.
 Just use warm water to clean your hands and gun.

 You can put a spare nail or screw into the end of the nozzle if there is any caulk left in the cartridge.
 Taking this step will stop the remainder from drying out.

-Pro Tip: Decorators caulk can be stored almost anywhere, but extreme low or high temperatures can affect the consistency, so be careful storing in your shed or garage through winter
+Pro Tip: Decorators caulk can be stored almost anywhere, but extremely low or high temperatures can affect the consistency, so be careful storing it in your shed or garage through winter

 Decorators caulk is easy to use, extremely versatile and cheap!
 Cracks remain filled due to the caulk’s flexible properties, so even if there’s some movement, the caulk won’t crack but rather move with the crack.